1993 Likud leadership election: Overview of candidates

 The election was seen as being part of a generational change in both the party's leadership and in Israeli politics.
 In terms of age, Netanyahu was 44, Begin was 50, Katsav was 48, and Levy was 56.

 The candidates came from different backgrounds.
 Netanyahu's career had been as a diplomat and politician.
 He was born in Tel Aviv, Israel, but had spent a portion of his youth in the United States, where he was also raised for part of his youth, and had overall lived for fifteen years of his life in the United States.
 Netanyahu was seen as both having a knack for promoting himself through publicity, and was regarded to practice "American-style politics".
 His public stature had been previously elevated during the Gulf War, during which he served as a spokesman on behalf of the Israeli government.
 He had received a master's degree in management from the Massachusetts Institute of Technology in the United States.

 Begin was born in Jerusalem, Israel.
 He was the son of the late former Israeli prime minister Menachem Begin.
 Outside of his political career, he had been a geologist by profession.
 He had received a PhD from Colorado State University in the United States.

-Katsav was born in Iran, but immigrated to Israel with his parents at only the age of 5.
+Katsav was born in Iran, but immigrated to Israel with his parents at the age of 5.
 He had received a bachelor of arts from Hebrew University.
 Outside of politics, he had been a businessman.

 Levy had been born in Morocco, and had immigrated to Israel at the age of 20.
 He had the longest Knesset tenure of any of the candidates running.
 Levy's career had seen him work as both a politician and a trade union leader.
 Levy had a "rags to riches" personal backstory, rising form poverty to a position of great political influence.